 Yes, regardless of how noble the mission of Twitter and Instagram might seem on paper, the code behind these platforms was developed to keep you inside – doing nothing productive.

 There are two main hooks embedded in the devices that keep us refreshing like lunatics:

-Understanding the above, makes it clear why so many of us stay inside these virtual online spaces.
+When you see the above, you can’t unsee it.
+It gets clear why so many of us stay inside these virtual online spaces.

-And while Cal Newport talks a lot about quitting social media and reducing your time spent online, the concept of digital minimalism is not about completely rejecting the modern tools.
-It’s mainly about asking yourself, “is this the best way to use technology to support what I value?”
+And while Cal Newport talks a lot about quitting social media and reducing your time spent online, the concept of digital minimalism is not about completely rejecting modern tools.
+It’s mainly about asking yourself, “Is this the best way to use technology to support what I value?”